smorad/um_cisc_7026/lecture_9_autoencoders.typ

 #aslide(ag, 1)
 #aslide(ag, 2)

 #sslide[
-  The encoders and decoders for images, videos, etc are very complex #pause
+  Encoders and decoders for images, videos, and music are functions #pause

   Neural networks can represent any continuous function #pause